vue-leaflet/Vue2Leaflet/README.md

 Go to <http://localhost:8080/> to see running examples

 NOTE: If you make changes to the library you should run 'npm run build' again in the root folder.
-The dev server should detect modification and reload the demo
+The dev server should detect modification and reload the examples
 ## Authors

 Mickaël Bouchaud